WHAT IS TRICHOMONIASIS?

-Symptoms: Often symptoms are unnoticeable, especially in men.
-If symptoms do occur, the appear 4-28 days after getting the infection.
-Common symptoms are:
+Most of the time, symptoms are unnoticeable, especially in men.
+If symptoms do occur, they typically appear 4-28 days after getting the infection.
+These symptoms include:

 - Vaginal itching with redness

 - Unusual vaginal discharge